SalvatoreRa/tutorial/artificial intelligence/FAQ.md

 second time:

   ```
-   Henry travelled a total of 60 miles.
+   Henry traveled a total of 60 miles.
 His first stop was 20 miles in, and his second stop was 15 miles before the end.
 So between his first and second stops he travelled 60 - 20 -15 = 25 miles.
 The answer is 25.
   ```

 Third time: